Mexicana de Aviación (1921–2010): 2023

-The fleet would consist of up to 19 leased Airbus A320-200 aircraft, with plans of purchasing Boeing 737 MAX planes.
+The fleet was planned to have up to 19 leased Airbus A320-200 aircraft, with additional plans of purchasing Boeing 737 MAX planes.
 A Boeing 787-8 aircraft, formerly operated by the Mexican Air Force, was also planned to be inherited to the airline, but was withdrawn and instead will be used by Sedena.

 According to President Obrador, the national law prohibiting the government of simultaneous airport and air operations would first have to be abolished, which is currently undergoing the change.
 He additionally stated that the airline's revival could lead to increased competition and price drops, depending on Mexicana's price balancing.